Grants: Frequently Asked Questions

 How are budget periods defined on a proposal?

-The system defaults to 5-year-long periods but provides the ability to add and remove periods, or change the length of a budget period.
-Please refer to the “How to Complete a Proposal Budget” guide in the RAMP Grants Help Center for additional information.
+The system defaults to 5-year-long periods but provides the ability to add and remove periods or change the length of a budget period.
+Please refer to the “How to Create a Proposal” guide in the RAMP Grants Help Center for additional information.

 Is the faculty salary displayed on the proposal budget for 9 months or 12 months?

 The faculty salary on the proposal budget is imported from OMNI HR as an annualized salary.
-If the person is a 9-month faculty member, the salary displayed is the 9-month salary annualized to the 12-month value.
-For example, if the salary for a 9-month faculty member is $90,000 then the annualized amount displayed will be $120,000.
+If the person is a 9-month faculty member, the salary displayed is the 9-month salary.
+If the person is a 12-month faculty member, the salary displayed is the 12-month salary.

 How are TBD graduate students, post-docs and other unnamed staff added to a proposal?